angular/angular/adev/src/content/tutorials/learn-angular/steps/7-event-handling/README.md

 Event handling enables interactive features on web apps.
 It gives you the ability as a developer to respond to user actions like button presses, form submissions and more.

-In this activity you'll learn how to add an event handler.
+In this activity, you'll learn how to add an event handler.

 <hr />